paspring/paspring.github.io/index.md

 #### <b>Project Title: Drug Prescription using Historical data of Patients</b>

-<p>In this project we used a classification algorithm to build a model from historical data of patients, and their response to different medications.
-For this we worked training a decision tree model to predict the class of a unknown patient, or to find a proper drug for a new patient.</p>
+<p>In this project we used a classification algorithm to predict the response of a group of patients to different medications using historical data.
+For this, we worked training a decision tree model to predict the class of a unknown patient, or to find a proper drug for a new one.</p>

 [NBViewer Jupyter Notebook]()